StarPlayrX/XPC123/README.md

 ```

 ```
-To fix the XPC Service dead end you could do this:
+To fix the XPC Service dead end, this would work:
 Application A <-> XPC Service A <-> Localhost http server B <-> Application B Application B <-> XPC Service B <-> Localhost http server A <-> Application A
 ```